-- Value Analysis Objective/Key Result: Reduction in the number of new product request by 25% in 12 months.
+- Value Analysis Objective/Key Result: Reduction in the number of new product requests by 25% in 12 months.

 - Inventory Management Objective/Key Result: Increase warehouse inventory turnover to 26x annually.

 This list could be expanded, but I think you get the idea.
-Your need to align your hospital supply chain objectives (specific and time bound) with a key result tied to an operating metric.
-Then on a monthly/quarterly basis review your objectives against your key results and make mid-course corrections, if necessary.
-It’s the best way to keep you team on track.
+You need to align your hospital supply chain objectives (specific and time bound) with a key result tied to an operating metric.
+Then, on a monthly/quarterly basis review your objectives against your key results and make mid-course corrections, if necessary.
+It’s the best way to keep your team on track.

-Everyone is talking about accountability, but how do you make this happen.
-The best way we know of is to implement an OKRs system that is measurable and verifiable.
+Everyone is talking about accountability, but how do you make this happen?
+The best way we know of is to implement an OKR system that is measurable and verifiable.
 Remember, it not an accountable key result unless it has a number tied to it.
 This tactic will reinforce accountability in your supply chain organization, since your managers will either meet their key results or they won’t.
-There are no grey areas to negotiate future outcomes with this OKRs system.
-It all comes down to being accountable, being responsible and being answerable for your objections & key results.
+There are no grey areas to negotiate future outcomes with this OKR system.
+It all comes down to being accountable, being responsible, and being answerable for your objections & key results.

 (Source: Measure What Matters: How Google, Bono and The Gates Foundation Rock the World With OKRs by John Doeer and Larry Page)